Libera-Chat/libera-chat.github.io/contributing/merch.md

 ---
-title: Buy merchandise to support Libera Chat
+title: Buy merch to support Libera Chat
 ---

 We have a partnership with [FreeWear.org](https://www.freewear.org)